Social listening: What it is and why it matters

 - Industry trends

-Keyword monitoring is particularly important during a crisis when a brand wants to collect all coverage related to that incident.
+Keyword monitoring as part of your social listening strategy is particularly important during a crisis when a brand wants to collect all coverage related to that incident.

 Social listening goes one step further and takes action on the data you have collected.
 It is more active because it analyzes the data and provides insights that will help you make better customer-focused decisions as a business.